crflynn/stochastic/docs/general.rst

 The sample() method
 ~~~~~~~~~~~~~~~~~~~

-To use ``stochastic``, import the process you want and instantiate with the
+To use ``nhppy``, import the process you want and instantiate with the
 required parameters.
 Every process class has a ``sample`` method for generating
 realizations.
 The ``sample`` methods accept a parameter ``n`` for the quantity
 of steps in the realization, but others (Poisson, for instance) may take